dirakx1/application/devops/README.md

 ````
 * 2. Connect and run circleci pipelines
 ````
-Trigguer build with a change
+Trigger build with a change
 Edit readme and commit
-git commit -am "triguer build"
+git commit -am "trigger build"
 ````

 * 3. Run kubernetes deployment pipelines on Jenkins.